oatmeal, chocolate chip and pecan cookies

 Oatmeal, Chocolate Chip and Pecan Cookies

-By Katy Sparks with Andrea Strong
+Adapted from Katy Sparks and Andrea Strong

 I found the orange zest a little strong, as did many of the commenters on Epicurious, but Alex and the three friends I shared them with last week loved them just the way they were.
 I’d consider your own personal taste when making these, perhaps start with just a microplane or two of zest, and adding the rest if the batter tastes like it could use more.
 What, you don’t eat raw cookie batter?
 I’m sorry, we can’t be friends anymore.